hluaces-ansible/ansible-ubuntu/README.md

 That's the reason as to why some of these roles seem pretty basic: they indeed are, but are coded in a way that allow me to declare on a yaml file my requirements.

+## What does it require?

+A Python `requirements.txt` file is provided.
+It includes the versiones of Ansible, related tools and libraries required to run the playbook.

+If you also want to run tests locally, you'll need `vagrant`.

 ## File structure

 ```